ProPythonCoderAya/Q-Tip/README.md

 # Q-Tip

->WARNING: I may have used AI in this project.
+>WARNING: I have used AI in this project.
 Sorry.
 I am not that good at coding, but I can do it.
 I am sincerely sorry.

 It is a small 2D graphics library written in modern C++ and based on SDL3.